ggrein/documentation/content/en/internal/helpdesk/account-and-privileges/_index.md

 ### Registration with the EGI AAI account

-Users who do not have a valid X509 certificate can access GGUS via [EGI Check-in](../../../users/aai/check-in).
+Users who do not have a valid X509 grid certificate can access GGUS via [EGI Check-in](../../../users/aai/check-in).
 For getting support privileges the user needs to be member of the [ggus-supporters](https://aai.egi.eu/registry/co_petitions/start/coef:69) group